Use of mistletoe preparations

-Mistletoe preparations can be used in many tumour diseases.
-They are offered in the form of ampoules for injection and are not available as tablets or capsules for ingestion because they could lose their efficacy in the digestive tract..
+Mistletoe preparations can be used for many tumour diseases.
+They are available as ampoules for injection.
+They are not suitable for administration as tablets or capsules, because these may lose their effect in the digestive tract.

 There are different forms of injection: